DaniilSapielkin01/GraphQl-Apollo/README.md

 On the client side, an instance of Apollo Client was implemented.

-The project includes examples of working with queries, mutations, cache management, and aliases.
+The project includes examples of working with queries, mutations, cache management, and aliases